ranijames/Enrichment-analysis/README.md

 # Existing pipeline
 Data set used for developing the above pipeline

-The existing pipeline is designed to identify the enriched genes within the ROPAD Pd patients within the unidb database versus two types of controls.
+The existing pipeline is designed to identify the enriched genes within the ROPAD Pd patients within the database versus two types of controls.
 The first type of control is restricted control.
 The second type of control is clear control.

 The restricted control is classified based on the following criteria:
 - Age above 18